Unregistered vehicle permit

 When you don’t need an unregistered permit

-You must directly drive from the location where the vehicle is located to your nearest Transport and Main Roads customer service centre.
+You must directly drive from the location where the vehicle is located to your nearest transport and motoring customer service centre.
 You can only stop along the way to get a:

 - gas certificate

 - weighbridge certificate

 - safety certificate/COI certificate (including road testing as part of a safety certificate/COI inspection)

 - written-off vehicle inspection (allowed for repairable write-offs only)

 - Queensland Police Service inspection (surrogate)